Mittone History, Family Crest & Coats of Arms

-England following the Norman Conquest of 1066.
-The Mittone family lived in Shropshire.
+Mittone is a name that first reached England following the Norman Conquest of 1066.
+The Mittone family lived in Mitton, in the West Riding of Yorkshire.
 Their name, however, is a reference to Moutons, in Calvados, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Mittone family